L-Nash/Project_4/README.md

 3. Over Sampling:
-We utilized synthetic minority over-sampling technique (smote) to address class imbalance in the pre-diabetes disease status population
+We utilized synthetic minority over-sampling technique (smote) to address class imbalance in the pre-diabetes disease status population.

 ![oversample distribution plot](/Images/Count_status.png)

 4. Logistic Regression using Oversampled Data:
 We'd hoped that oversampling would allow our model to predict prediabetes, but unfortunately that was not the case.

 ![classification report](/Images/logistic_classification.png)

 5. Neural Network Model Using Oversampled Data: